connor-kelso/f2024_econ725_ps01/README.md

 --------------

 Geoff's edits
-Making Push request for test
+Making Pull request for test
+Project Description
+Within NegotiatePro, we hope to take data from the US census and third party employer data sources.
+By weighing the needs of the employer and employee, NegotiatePro will be able to create the optimal outcome for both parties involved.

 Tom's edits